The Lunch ProEst. 2020 · The Lunch Pro since 2023

 What nuts and seeds are best for a keto trail mix?

-Pecans, macadamia nuts, almonds, and walnuts have the lowest net carbs among nuts — typically 1–3g per ounce.
+Pecans, macadamia nuts, almonds, and walnuts have the lowest net carbs among nuts, typically 1-3g per ounce.
 For seeds, pumpkin seeds (pepitas), sunflower seeds, and chia seeds offer the best fiber-to-carb ratio.
-Avoid cashews and pistachios, which run 6–8g net carbs per ounce.
+Avoid cashews and pistachios, which have 6-8g of net carbs per ounce.

 Is store-bought trail mix keto?

 Almost never.
-Most commercial trail mixes contain dried fruit, candy-coated chocolates, or yogurt-covered pieces that push a single ¼-cup serving past 20g of net carbs.
-Read the label — if you see raisins, cranberries, M&Ms, or yogurt drops listed, it is not keto.
+Most commercial trail mixes contain dried fruit, candy-coated chocolates, or yogurt-covered pieces that push a single quarter-cup serving past 20g of net carbs.
+Read the label: if you see raisins, cranberries, candy pieces, or yogurt drops, it is not keto.

 How many carbs are in a homemade keto trail mix?

-A ¼-cup serving of these three recipes ranges from 3–4g net carbs, depending on the mix.
+A quarter-cup serving of these three recipes ranges from 3 to 4g net carbs, depending on the mix.
 The cinnamon pecan version hits 4g per serving, while the cocoa coconut and spicy pumpkin seed versions land at 3g per serving.

 Can I add dried fruit to keto trail mix?

 Not if you want to stay under 5g net carbs per serving.
-Even “keto-friendly” freeze-dried strawberries or blueberries add 8–12g of carbs per small handful.
-Use cacao nibs, unsweetened coconut flakes, or a few squares of 90%+ dark chocolate for sweetness instead.
+Even keto-friendly freeze-dried strawberries or blueberries add 8-12g of carbs per small handful.
+Use cacao nibs, unsweetened coconut flakes, or a few squares of 90%-plus dark chocolate for sweetness instead.

 You Might Also Like

-Fifteen-minute keto pancakes that pair perfectly with a side of trail mix at breakfast.
+Fifteen-minute keto pancakes at 5g net carbs that pair perfectly with a side of trail mix.

 Keto Hot and Sour Soup